Willie Revillame: Wil to Win

-Return of Wowowin
+Wilyonaryo

-In July 2025, it was reported that Wowowin will return and will start airing at TV5 before the end of the year.
-A new studio for Wowowin dubbed as "Studio W" at the TV5 Media Center in Mandaluyong was built for the game show.
+In July 2025, it was reported that Wilyonaryo will return and will start airing at TV5 and WilTV on January 25, 2026.
+A new studio for Wilyonaryo dubbed as "Studio W" at the TV5 Media Center in Mandaluyong was built for the game show.
 Construction began sometime after a memorandum of agreement was signed between Revillame, MediaQuest Holdings and Golden Pacific Holdings on February 10, 2025.
 Revillame is expected to return as host after he failed to get elected as senator in the May 2025 election.

 Political career

-Revillame has repeatedly been convinced by President Rodrigo Duterte to run for senator.
+Revillame has repeatedly been urged by President Rodrigo Duterte to run for senator.

 He was convinced to run for a political position in the 2010 national elections.
 Comedian Dolphy cautioned him against it stating politics is a "dirtier" field than show business.
-He advised the then Wowowee host to continue making "people happy" and "maybe, later on" then consider entering politics.
+He advised the then Wowowee host to continue making "people happy" and "maybe, later on" consider entering politics.
 Revillame did not run.